maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 - For a summary of MSE, RMSE scores for deep recurrent facor models please refer to this [Excel File](./Data/Results/LSTMResults.xlsx).

+- Presentation slides 🛝 for the university course can be found [here](./static/Files/presentation.pdf)

 ## [Data 📊](#data)